Do you know what a cannabis buyers’ persona is? This article will teach you all about the 9 types of buyers your business will come across.

 Utilizing the cannabis buyers data for your CBD and cannabis business

 With these examples, you can easily place the ideal consumers in subgroups based on their age, sex, and habits.
-You don’t necessarily build a marketing strategy around all these individuals.
+But, of course, you don’t necessarily build a marketing strategy around all these individuals.
 Instead, make sure to use several of them.

 The general idea is to create a strategy for men and women.
 However, you can be more precise and focus on specific traits.
-You are also able to categorize users based on their income and the amount of cannabis they consume.
+For example, you can also categorize users based on their income and the amount of cannabis they consume.

 When you create a thorough marketing plan, you can start executing.
 Nowadays, most marketing companies rely on SEO as the optimal promotional channel.